luscus/sfss.lib/README.md

 Writes a document at the specified location.

-If the specified directory does not exist, it will be created by the method - and if `strict` mode is disable, any missing parent as well.
+If the specified directory does not exist, it will be created by the method - and if `strict` mode is disabled, any missing parent as well.

 Parameters
 - `filePath`: {String} relative directory path and file name